hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

 * Core concepts of neural network: https://www.analyticsvidhya.com/blog/2016/08/evolution-core-concepts-deep-learning-neural-networks/
   * The meaning of "sample", "epoch", "batch": https://keras.io/getting-started/faq/#what-does-sample-batch-epoch-mean
     * <b>Sample</b>: One element of a dataset.
 Such as, 1 image, 1 audio file
     * <b>Batch</b>: A set of N samples.
 The samples in a batch are processed independently, in parallel.
 If training, a batch results in only one update to the model.
-A batch generally approximates the distribution of the input data better than a single input. <b>The larger the batch, the better the approximation</b>, but also takes longer time.
+      * A batch generally approximates the distribution of the input data better than a single input. <b>The larger the batch, the better the approximation</b>, but also takes longer time.
-    * <b>Epoch</b>: Epoch: an arbitrary cutoff, generally defined as "one pass over the entire dataset", used to separate training into <b>distinct phases</b>, which is useful for <b>logging and periodic evaluation</b>.
-When using Keras `evaluation_data` or `evaluation_split` with the `fit` method of Keras models, <b>evaluation will be run at the end of every epoch</b>.
+    * <b>Epoch</b>: 1 roundof training on the entire dataset.
+      * When using Keras `evaluation_data` or `evaluation_split` with the `fit` method of Keras models, <b>evaluation will be run at the end of every epoch</b>.
+    * <b>Iteration</b>: N/batch_size, N is sample size
+      * An epoch should run N/batch_size iterations

 * Activation functions and when to ues them: https://www.analyticsvidhya.com/blog/2017/10/fundamentals-deep-learning-activation-functions-when-to-use-them/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
   * They help neural network choose the useful points and suppress irrelevant info.
 They can decide whether a neuron should be activated or not, whether the information the neuron is receiving is relevant or should be ignored